 What if we were in a position to follow the 'journey' (cliche choice of words, I know) of our clothes, such as cutting to machining, and on to packaging and transport, in real time - just like we track the delivery of our Amazon parcel.
 Being privy to the ‘start’ of our garments narrative before we add the middle and end, can only enhance our appreciation of it.
 Yeah?!

-Would you be willing to 'pre-order' and wait for your clothing?
+Please GET IN TOUCH or leave me a comment, and let me know if you would you be willing to 'pre-order' and wait for your clothing?
 Do you think this model has the potential to change consumer mindsets and behaviours?